The LBD of tomato sauce. This homemade Italian red sauce is so versatile and classic.…

 I have quadrupled this with no problem and you might have to if you’re serving 10.

-- 1 white onion cut in half from root to stem
+- 1 yellow onion, cut in half from root to stem, ends trimmed

 - 5 tbsp unsalted butter

 - In a blender or with a stick blender, blend tomatoes to desired consistency.
 I prefer my sauce smoother.
 You certainly can leave them whole and crush them right in the pan with the back of a wooden spoon.

 - Peel onion, cut in half, trim shaggy roots and add to the pan.